Aliens: Earth Hive: Setting

-It is the first book in a trilogy of novels written by Perry, and deals with events on Earth and in other locations in space set a number of years after the movies Aliens and Alien 3.
+It is the first book in a trilogy written by Perry, and deals with events on Earth and in other locations in space set a number of years after the movies Aliens and Alien 3.
 This book introduces two main characters, a Colonial Marine named Wilks, and a young woman named Billie, both survivors of a previous alien attack on the colony world of Rim.

 Plot summary

 The book begins with a routine space junk cleanup mission in Earth orbit, with a small derelict spaceship being prepped for de-orbit and burnup.
-The crew doing the cleanup investigate the ship, and, much to their horror, an alien xenomorph stowaway on the derelict manages to board the cleanup crew's ship, and kill them.
-The ship is destroyed when one of the crewmembers panics and collides the cleanup ship with the derelict.
-However, everything was captured by the cleanup ship's black box.
+The cleanup crew investigate.
+An alien xenomorph boards the Earth ship from the derelict and kills the crew.
+The clean-up ship gets destroyed but the black box survives.

 A CIA-like organization, called the TIA, realizes the threat posed by the alien species, and is able to use the information in the black box to retrace the route of the derelict ship.
-A decision is made to send a Colonial Marine expedition to the origin planet of the derelict ship, presumably the home planet of the alien species.
+A decision is made to send a Colonial Marine expedition to the origin planet of the derelict ship (presumably the home planet of the alien species).
 Wilks, a battle-hardened space marine, is picked for the job.
-He previously encountered the aliens on the colony world of Rim, where he managed to escape alive with only one survivor, a little girl named Billie.
+He had encountered the aliens on the colony world of Rim, witn the only other survivor, a little girl named Billie.
 Wilks agrees to the mission, but first makes plans to break Billie out of a mental hospital, where she has been suffering from nightmares ever since her rescue from the aliens on Rim.
 On board the Colonial Marine ship Billie begins a romantic relationship with a marine named Mitch while en route to the alien planet.

 Meanwhile, greedy executives from the Weyland-Yutani corporation, learn of the Colonial Marine expedition to the alien homeworld, and make plans to intercept and destroy it.
 They hire a black-ops mercenary named Massey and his team of illegal combat synthetics, whose programming has been altered to permit the harming of human beings, in violation of the First Law of Robotics.
 It turns out that Weyland-Yutani already has a specimen of an alien on Earth, and wishes to keep its monopoly on the species, and prevent anyone else from obtaining a specimen.